 - Term 3: £3,855.00

-*we apply a 5% discount to those who pay the full course fee at the start of Term
+* We offer a 5% discount to those who pay the full course fee at the start of the first term.

-The Language Centre contact for this course is Mr Shin Okajima
+The Language Centre contact for this programme is Mr Shin Okajima.